 - Pulpitis: Untreated cavities or trauma can lead to pulpitis, where your pulp gets irreversibly inflamed.
 This is often painful and needs immediate care.

 Normally, toothaches disappear if your tooth is not exposed to stimuli such as hot or cold substances or with the intake of some over-the-counter painkillers.
-But, if it persists for more than a day with facial swelling and fever, don’t hesitate to fix an appointment with your dentist immediately.
+But, if it persists for more than a day with facial swelling and fever, don’t hesitate to fix an appointment with your dentist in Dubai immediately.